U.S. FCC scraps most business data service regulations

 Pai plans as early as next week to unveil plans to dismantle the Obama administration's "net neutrality" rules, even as he favors a free and open internet under a different regulatory scheme.

-He declined to discuss his plans, but said he had met this week with executives at Facebook Inc, Oracle Corp , Cisco Systems Inc and Intel Corp to discuss internet issues.
+He declined to discuss his plans, but said he had met this week with executives at Facebook Inc (FB.O), Oracle Corp (ORCL.N), Cisco Systems Inc (CSCO.O) and Intel Corp [L1N1HF1JM] to discuss internet issues.

 In recent days, the independent Small Business Administration Office of Advocacy, the European Union and Democratic members of Congress have raised concerns about the lifting of net neutrality rules.